CV

 2025

-Additional artist talks to the National Autistic Society, Outside In and Northern Ireland Group for Art as Therapy (pending)
+Artist Talks: Belfast Exposed’s international Healing Through Photography - Trauma & the Art of Recovery Conference, the National Autistic Society, Outside In and Northern Ireland Group for Art as Therapy

 2024